Missionary Congregation of the Blessed Sacrament: The birth of MCBS

-In the beginning of the twentieth century the Eucharistic-centered re-awakening in the life of the Church, initiated by Pope Pius X (1903–1914), had its impact on the Syro-Malabar Church.
-There was also a new missionary awareness and enthusiasm in this Apostolic Church.
+In the beginning of the twentieth century, there was a Eucharistic-centered re-awakening in the life of the Catholic Church, initiated by Pope Pius X (1903–1914).
+This movement, with a new missionary awareness and enthusiasm, had an impact on the Syro-Malabar Church in India.
 It was in this historical setting that the Missionary Congregation of the Blessed Sacrament (MCBS) was born.